01-edu/public/subjects/diamon/README.md

 ### Instructions

-Create a `diamon` function that takes a string and a number as parameters and return a diamon shape constructed by 2 arguments:
+Create a `diamon` function that takes a string and a number as parameters and returns a diamond shape constructed by 2 arguments:
  - the characters (as a string) to be repeated
  - the size of a side (as a number)

-Just like pyramid + a reversed pyramid
+It is just like pyramid + a reversed pyramid

 ### Output example